Dodge Challenger Insurance Rates

 Want to start shopping for Dodge Challenger insurance rates right away?
 Enter your ZIP code to find the average insurance cost for your Dodge Challenger.

-The average insurance rates for a Dodge Challenger are $1,342 a year with full coverage.
-Comprehensive costs an estimated $254 a year, collision costs $374, and liability insurance is $534.
-Liability-only insurance costs around $588 a year, with high-risk driver insurance costing around $2,888.
-Teenage drivers cost the most to insure at $5,214 a year or more.
+U.S. average insurance rates for a Dodge Challenger are $1,342 a year with full coverage.
+Comprehensive insurance costs approximately $254, collision insurance costs $374, and liability insurance is estimated at $534.
+A policy with just liability insurance costs approximately $588 a year, and coverage for high-risk drivers costs $2,888 or more.
+Teen drivers pay the highest rates at up to $5,214 a year.

 Average premium for full coverage: $1,342

-Full coverage includes $500 deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all U.S. states and Challenger trim levels.
+Includes $500 policy deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
+Estimates are averaged for all U.S. states and for all Challenger models.

-For the normal driver, Dodge Challenger insurance rates go from the low end price of $588 for liability-only coverage to a high of $2,888 for a high-risk insurance policy.
+Using a middle-aged driver as an example, Dodge Challenger insurance prices range from the low end price of $588 for just liability insurance to the much higher price of $2,888 for a driver required to buy high-risk insurance.

 Use the form below to get customized rates for your location.